oviya-raja/ist-402/learning-path/W08/W8_L1_Report.md

 **Example 1: Factual Question**

-**Document:** Machine Learning Research Paper
+**Document:** knowledge_card.pdf (Knowledge Management Overview)
-**Question:** "What is the main contribution of this paper?"
+**Question:** "What are the key components of knowledge management systems?"
 **Retrieved Chunks:**
-- Chunk 1: "This paper introduces a novel approach to..."
-- Chunk 2: "The main contribution lies in the combination of..."
-- Chunk 3: "Our method achieves state-of-the-art results..."
+- Chunk 1: "Knowledge management systems typically consist of three core components: knowledge creation, knowledge storage, and knowledge sharing.
+These components work together to facilitate organizational learning..."
+- Chunk 2: "The knowledge creation process involves capturing tacit knowledge from experts and converting it into explicit, documented knowledge that can be accessed by others..."
+- Chunk 3: "Effective knowledge storage requires robust database systems and taxonomies that enable efficient retrieval and maintain the integrity of stored information..."

 **Generated Answer:**
-"The main contribution of this paper is the introduction of a novel approach that combines [specific techniques].
-The method achieves state-of-the-art results in [domain] by [key innovation]."
+"The key components of knowledge management systems are knowledge creation, knowledge storage, and knowledge sharing.
+Knowledge creation involves capturing tacit knowledge from experts and converting it into explicit documentation.
+Knowledge storage requires robust database systems and taxonomies for efficient retrieval.
+These components work together to facilitate organizational learning."

-**Assessment:** ✅ Accurate - Answer correctly identifies the main contribution from the retrieved context.
+**Assessment:** ✅ Accurate - Answer correctly synthesizes information from multiple retrieved chunks to provide a comprehensive response.

 ---

 **Example 2: Analytical Question**

-**Document:** Technical Documentation
+**Document:** knowledge_card.pdf
-**Question:** "How does the system handle edge cases?"
+**Question:** "How does the system handle data privacy concerns?"
 **Retrieved Chunks:**
-- Chunk 1: "Edge cases are handled through..."
+- Chunk 1: "Data privacy is addressed through role-based access controls that limit information visibility based on user permissions..."
-- Chunk 2: "The system implements error handling..."
+- Chunk 2: "The system implements encryption for sensitive data both at rest and in transit, ensuring compliance with data protection regulations..."

 **Generated Answer:**
-"The system handles edge cases through [specific mechanism] and implements comprehensive error handling to ensure robustness."
+"The system handles data privacy concerns through role-based access controls that limit information visibility based on user permissions.
+Additionally, encryption is implemented for sensitive data both at rest and in transit to ensure compliance with data protection regulations."

-**Assessment:** ✅ Relevant - Answer synthesizes information from multiple chunks.
+**Assessment:** ✅ Relevant - Answer synthesizes information from multiple chunks to address the analytical question.

 ---

 **Example 3: Summary Question**

-**Document:** Research Article
+**Document:** knowledge_card.pdf
-**Question:** "Can you summarize the key findings?"
+**Question:** "Can you summarize the benefits of implementing this system?"
 **Retrieved Chunks:**
-- Multiple chunks covering different findings
+- Multiple chunks covering organizational benefits, efficiency gains, and knowledge retention

 **Generated Answer:**
-"The key findings include: [finding 1], [finding 2], and [finding 3].
-These results demonstrate [implication]."
+"The key benefits of implementing this system include: improved organizational learning and knowledge retention, faster onboarding for new employees through accessible documentation, reduced knowledge loss when experts leave the organization, and enhanced collaboration across teams through shared knowledge repositories.
+These benefits contribute to overall organizational efficiency and competitive advantage."

-**Assessment:** ✅ Comprehensive - Answer successfully summarizes multiple findings.
+**Assessment:** ✅ Comprehensive - Answer successfully summarizes multiple benefits from the document.

+---

+**Example 4: Out-of-Context Question (Hallucination Prevention)**

+**Document:** knowledge_card.pdf
+**Question:** "What is the company's stock price?"
+**Retrieved Chunks:**
+- Chunks about knowledge management (not relevant to stock prices)

+**Generated Answer:**
+"I don't have information about stock prices in the provided context.
+The document focuses on knowledge management systems and does not contain financial or stock market information."

+**Assessment:** ✅ Correct Behavior - System correctly identifies when the answer is not in the context and avoids hallucination.

 #### 3.1.3 Performance Observations